-Older Brother: Eagle Rare is made by the Buffalo Trace Distillery using the same low-rye recipe as Buffalo Trace bourbon and it’s cut to match the familiar 90 proof.
+Eagle Rare is made by the Buffalo Trace Distillery using the same low-rye recipe as Buffalo Trace bourbon and it’s cut to match the familiar 90 proof.
 What’s different?
-Where Buffalo Trace is aged at least 8 years, Eagle Rare is aged at least 10.
-Those extra two years maturing in the barrel make for whiskey with far more barrel characteristic, a slightly fattier body and loads more vanilla and spice notes.
+Where Buffalo Trace is aged at least eight years, Eagle Rare is aged at least 10.
+Those extra two years maturing in the barrel make for whiskey with far more barrel characteristics, a slightly fattier body and loads more vanilla and spice notes.
 If you want a slightly upgraded sipping whiskey for not a whole lot more cash, Eagle Rare is the move.

 Four Roses Small Batch